Gran Sabana: El Paují

 The community of El Paují is south of Bolivar State, about 75 km west of Santa Elena de Uairén, on the road that leads to Icabarú and very close to the border with Brazil.
 In El Paují the streets are not paved.
-Has power, but the build system is switched off shortly before midnight.
-Almost all households have its own generating plant.
-No cell phone service or coverage, but there is a communications center which it can access the internet.
-The community also has an airstrip, medications, a rescue group and a school.
+The town has power, but the build system is switched off shortly before midnight.
+Almost all households have their own generators.
+There is no cell phone service or coverage, but there is a communications center which can access the internet.
+The community also has an airstrip, medications, a rescue group, and a school.
 For tourists there are inns and eating places.
-In the community living around 500 people, many of them professionals and retirees.
-Among them there are craftsmen, adventurers, miners, beekeepers.
+In the community there are around 500 people, many of them professionals and retirees.
+Among them there are craftsmen, adventurers, miners, and beekeepers.

 San Francisco de Yuruaní (Kumaracapai)

-San Francisco de Yuruaní, an indigenous community in the "km 250" of the Troncal 10 is an important craft selling place, and offers refueling for tourists.
+San Francisco de Yuruaní, an indigenous community in the "km 250" of the Troncal 10, is an important craft-selling place, and offers refueling for tourists.
 The name in the native language of the community is Kumarakapay.
 The town offers various items of tourist tat, including bracelets and necklaces.
-Tourists can find there a large sample of mineral stones common in Bolivar state, as auriferous quartz, rose quartz, slate, iron, marble, bauxite, silicon, jet and ruffe, among others.
+Tourists can find there a large sample of mineral stones common in Bolivar state, as auriferous quartz, rose quartz, slate, iron, marble, bauxite, silicon, jet, and ruffe, among others.
 In the restaurants of the community can sample typical foods.
 The small town has several services, including lodging, groceries, restaurants, and health supplies.
 It is also possible to organize trips and excursions to other parts of Canaima National Park.

 Other communities

 Among other less important communities may be mentioned San Rafael de Kamoirán, where are the Rapids Kamoirán, Wönken, known for its Capuchin missions, Paraitepuy of Roraima, where the walk starts normally to the tepui, and Iboriwo or Liwöriwö, where visitors can camp and visit the Aponwao Falls.
-Other sites closer to the Canaima area include Kavak, Kamarata, Pupurken, Guayaraca and Uruyén.
-These communities offer the possibility to the visitors of trekking in the area, or climbing Auyantepui being the pemones guides with extensive knowledge of the area.
+Other sites closer to the Canaima area include Kavak, Kamarata, Pupurken, Guayaraca, and Uruyén.
+These communities offer the possibility to the visitors of trekking in the area, or climbing Auyantepui, being the pemones guides with extensive knowledge of the area.